Ramirez hits 14th homer, Indians rout Cubs 10-1 in rematch | Taiwan News

 Michael Brantley extended his hitting streak to 11 games with a pair of singles and scored two runs.
 Francisco Lindor added two hits and two runs, and the Indians started the two-game series on a winning note after the teams split two games in Cleveland last month.

-Ramirez delivered the big blow with his three-run shot to the right-field basket.
+Ramirez delivered the big blow with his three-run drive to the right-field basket.
 Roberto Perez added a sacrifice fly, and the Indians sent nine batters to the plate in the inning.

 TRAINER'S ROOM